advaitchorghade/stockCalculator/README.md

 ### Of course, if you wish to just do one target price sell, it calculates selling 100% of the stock at that price
 ![title](images/image5.PNG)

+*NOTE: this program was initially created for a family member in the US, hence the dollar sign, but this can very easily be changed for whichever coutry you trade in *